Smoke From Australia’s Brushfires Expected To Circle The Globe, Then Return To Australia

 “During periods of good air quality ventilate by opening windows & doors,” the agency said in a tweet.

-Indeed, beleaguered Australians may yet be getting the smallest of small breaks from the devastating wildfires, as winds have calmed somewhat around the country’s capital region, allowing the pollution to settle rather than be kicked up by the wind.
+Indeed, beleaguered Australians may yet be getting the smallest of breaks from the devastating wildfires, as winds have calmed somewhat around the country’s capital region, allowing the pollution to settle rather than be kicked up by the wind.

 If dealing with near-toxic air isn’t bad enough, Australians are also dealing with another problem kicked up by the wildfires: fire-induced thunderstorms.